The Offshore Wind Market in Scotland

 Scotland is already a world leader in floating wind but we are also leading the world in the decarbonisation of offshore oil and gas assets with plans to electrify North Sea production energy with floating offshore wind.

-Our two offshore wind wind supply chain clusters, DeepWind and Forth and Tay Offshore, can support companies to access this huge market in Scotland.
+Our national offshore wind wind supply chain cluster, the Clean Energy Cluster can support companies to access this huge market in Scotland.
 The Scottish Government's three enterprise agencies, Highlands and Islands Enterprise, Scottish Enterprise and South of Scotland Enterprise, have a number of support mechanisms and can also assist inward investment in partnership with our international trade and investment agency, Scottish Development International (SDI).

 By choosing Scotland you’ll be supported and guided by our world-leading climate change targets which demonstrate our commitment to a net zero future.